The Flying Burrito Brothers: 1974–1980

-As Parsons's influence and fame grew, so did interest in the Flying Burrito Brothers.
+As Gram Parsons's influence and fame grew, so did interest in the Flying Burrito Brothers.
 This newfound popularity led to the release of Close Up the Honky Tonks in 1974, a double-LP compilation of album tracks, B-sides, and outtakes.
 Soon after, Kleinow and Ethridge put together a new incarnation of the band.
 When asked in 1972 about the band continuing without him, Parsons remarked, "The idea'll keep going on.
 It's not like it's dead or anything.
 Whether I do it or anybody else does it, it's got to keep going."
 Frequent Ethridge collaborator and former Canned Heat guitarist Joel Scott Hill, longtime country rock fiddle player and guitarist Gib Guilbeau and erstwhile Byrd multi-instrumentalist Gene Parsons also joined the group.
-Augmented by songwriter and session luminary Spooner Oldham from the Dan Penn/FAME Studios axis, the band released Flying Again on Columbia Records later that year.
-Dominated by contributions from Guilbeau, Parsons and Penn (including the single "Building Fires," a collaboration between Penn, "Always on My Mind" co-writer Johnny Christopher and maverick Memphis legend Jim Dickinson), the album was the most commercially successful effort by any iteration of the band, peaking at #138 on the Billboard album chart.
+Augmented by songwriter and session luminary Spooner Oldham from the Dan Penn/FAME Studios axis, the band released Flying Again on Columbia Records in 1975.
+Dominated by contributions from Guilbeau, Gene Parsons and Penn (including the single "Building Fires", a collaboration between Penn, "Always on My Mind" co-writer Johnny Christopher and maverick Memphis musical artist Jim Dickinson), the album was the most commercially successful effort by any iteration of the band, peaking at No. 138 on the Billboard album chart.

 Ethridge was replaced by Byrds alumnus Skip Battin for the 1976 album Airborne.
 However, the lineup continued to evolve for the rest of the 1970s, with the band even releasing an album under the name Sierra while continuing to play shows as the Flying Burrito Brothers.
 In 1980, they had the first of several minor country hits with a version of Merle Haggard's "White Line Fever" from their album Live in Tokyo, released the previous year.